qrpino/stepmania-like/README.md

 ## Installation

-To play Stepso6, you will need to install the Löve2D framework.
-You can download the latest version of Löve2D from the official website at https://love2d.org/.
+To play Stepso6, you will need to install the LÖVE framework.
+You can download the latest version of LÖVE from the official website at https://love2d.org/.

 Once you have installed Löve2D, you can download or clone this repository.